jpthacker/social_network/recipes/social_network_recipe.md

 # Model class
 # (in lib/student.rb)

-class Student
+class User

   # Replace the attributes by your own columns.
+  attr_accessor :id, :username, :email_address
+end

+class Post

+  # Replace the attributes by your own columns.
-  attr_accessor :id, :name, :cohort_name
+  attr_accessor :id, :title, :content, :no_of_views, :user_id
 end

 # The keyword attr_accessor is a special Ruby feature